mcsee/Software-Design-Articles/Articles/Code Smells/Code Smell 251 - Collections Empty/readme.md

 [X] Automatic

-You can check for this expression using syntax abstraction trees
+You can check for this expression using syntax abstraction trees.

 # Tags